Bad dreams cause bad moods

 I have been having very disturbing dreams about a past relationship which ended over three years ago.
 These dreams affect my moods during the day and give me a depressed feeling.
 I am currently on an anti-depressant and in therapy which have helped with this situation, but the dreams are lingering and creating more anxiety for me.
 Any suggestions?

-Medication, including antidepressants: A common treatment of depression today are SSRIs (selective serotonin re-uptake inhibitors), which increase serotonin levels and elevate moods.
-However, SSRIs may also increase nightmares and bizarre dreams.
-When looking for treatment options for depression, it is recommended to tell your health care provider about your bad dreams, because certain medications may make your symptoms worse.
-Speaking with your health care provider can help you decide which medication is best for you.
-Columbia students can make an appointment through Open Communicator or by calling Medical Services at 212-854-2284.
+Medication, including antidepressants: A common treatment of depression today is selective serotonin reuptake inhibitors (SSRIs), which increase serotonin levels and elevate mood.
+However, SSRIs may also increase the likelihood of experiencing nightmares and bizarre dreams.
+When looking for treatment options for depression, telling your health care provider about your bad dreams can be helpful because certain medications may make your symptoms worse.
+It’s especially crucial to let them know if you’re taking any other medications or supplements to help avoid potentially harmful drug interactions.

-Alcohol and other drugs: Both excessive alcohol consumption and abrupt alcohol withdrawal can lead to strange or disturbing night visions.
-In addition, recent withdrawal from a drug, such as sleeping pills, can influence your dreams and/or quality of sleep.
+Alcohol and other drugs: Both excessive alcohol consumption and abrupt alcohol withdrawal may lead to strange or disturbing night visions.
+In addition, recent withdrawal from a drug, such as sleeping pills, may also influence a person’s dreams and quality of sleep.

-- Follow a regular fitness routine, with aerobic exercise if possible.
-You will find that you will be able to fall asleep faster, sleep more deeply, and wake up feeling more refreshed.
+- Following a regular physical activity routine, with aerobic activity if possible.
+You may find that you’ll be able to fall asleep faster, sleep more deeply, and wake up feeling more refreshed.

-- Practice good sleep hygiene.
-Go to bed at the same time each night, and wake up at the same time each morning, and not excessively napping during the day.
-Avoiding long-term use of tranquilizers, as well as caffeine and other stimulants.
-Also, try not to eat or engage in physical activity just before bed, which raises your body’s metabolism and brain activity.
+- Practicing good sleep habits such as going to bed at the same time each night, waking up at the same time each morning, and not excessively napping during the day.
+Avoiding long-term use or overuse of tranquilizers, caffeine, nicotine, other stimulants, and alcohol may help.
+Try not to eat or engage in physical activity just before bed, which raises your body’s metabolism and brain activity.
 Also, try your best not to stare at a phone or computer screen right before you hit the hay.